updated

 ・Speaks fluent English (C1 level or above)

-・Is 22 years or older
+・ 22 years old or older

 ・Is a non-smoker and non-drinker

-・Is responsible, independent, polite, clean, well-organized, and punctual
+・Is responsible, independent, polite, well-organized, and punctual

 ・Is open-minded and enjoys cultural exchange